ovn-org/ovn-kubernetes/docs/features/multiple-networks/multi-homing.md

     name: agnhost-container
 ```

-**NOTE:**
+> [!NOTE]
-- the user can specify the IP address for a pod's secondary attachment
+> the user can specify the IP address for a pod's secondary attachment
   **only** for an L2 or localnet attachment.

+> [!NOTE]
-- specifying a static IP address for the pod is only possible when the
+> specifying a static IP address for the pod is only possible when the
   attachment configuration does **not** feature subnets.

-## Persistent IP addresses for virtualization workloads
+### Persistent IP addresses for virtualization workloads
 OVN-Kubernetes provides persistent IP addresses for virtualization workloads,
 allowing VMs to have the same IP addresses when they migrate, when they restart,
 and when they stop, the resume operation.